vidaud/seta/seta-doc/docs/user-guide/web-app.md

 On the left side of the search bar, there are three panels that helps manage the results:

 ### Filters
-After launching a search, a new section with the results will appear below the search box (see image below).
 Together with the results there are some filters that can be applied to refine the search:

 - Text chunk
 Chunking is a process of extracting phrases from unstructured text, in our case, it is possible to filter the results by: